Dantoro/project_therapy/datasets/custom_corpus/chatbot_sets/zahrizhalAli/zahrizhal_ali_readme.md

 ### Source Data

-This dataset was curated from popular healthcare blogs like WebMD, Mayo Clinic and HeatlhLine, online FAQs etc.
+This dataset was curated from popular healthcare blogs like WebMD, Mayo Clinic and HealthLine, online FAQs etc.

 ### Personal and Sensitive Information